 In-training Examination Overview

-ABEM develops and administers an in-training examination.
-It is offered annually on the last Wednesday in February to all ACGME-accredited and RCPSC-accredited Emergency Medicine residency programs for a small fee.
-Programs are not required to participate in this examination.
+ABEM develops and administers an In-training Examination (ITE).
+It is offered annually to all ACGME-accredited and RCPSC-accredited Emergency Medicine residency programs for a small fee.
+Beginning in 2018, ABEM will administer the ITE

 The examination is not designed for program evaluation, and the results should not be used to compare programs or residents across programs.